 Private Rental Sector

 In light of the pressures on the private rental sector, the NESC Council in June 2022 requested the Secretariat to undertake further work on this type of housing.
-A report has been prepared in response to this request and is in the process of being finalised by the NESC Council.
+A report, ‘Private Rental in Ireland’, was prepared in response to this request; it was published on 15th February 2023, and can be accessed here.

 It offers a clear economic assessment of the continuing rationale for ownership unless there is both continuing reforms of the existing rental sector to enhance security of tenure and affordability; and efforts to drastically grow the alternative non-market rental sector.
 This includes cost-rental while there is also potential for other forms of tenures including owner-occupied housing on leased public land and community land trusts which all help re-frame the discussion away from a binary discussion of private rental versus ownership.